poconnor-pilz/mgrpc-java/readme.md

 If there is a use case that requires pub sub then we will assume that this will only work when there is a broker.
 Therefore this kind of service will be cloud only.
 99% of tooling use cases will not need this.
 When there is a broker then we can just make a subscribe method that wraps the broker subscribe but takes a topic as the request and a StreamObserver. subscribe(String topic, StreamObserver<V> responseObserver)
 You could argue that pubsub or mqtt is a more consistent model.
 The topic is first class and exposed to the user.
 So the same model covers both publish and subscribe.
 In both cases you specify a topic.
 But for grpc when you make a request you don't specify a topic.
 You specify a method.
 Then if you want to subscribe you have to have a subscribe method.
 But you could say that grpc is also a general model.
 You have a method that has two streams.
 The output stream can be used for subscription.
 You just have to specify the topic in the single message that you send to the input stream.
 This would work even without a special subscribe method.
 We could just have a listenToWatch(watchId) method.
 It will work.
 But if many clients listen to the same watch then there will be many underlying mqtt subscriptions and duplicate messages.
 So the special subscribe method is just an optimisation.
 The client has to use normal grpc to call a createWatch method.
 The createWatch method will just return ok or fail (or maybe a watchId).
 Then the client has to subscribe to the watch topic to actually get the values.
 But the subscribe method looks like just a normal grpc method as far as the client is concerned.
 It takes a protobuf etc and it returns a stream of messages (which happen to have no end).
 It could be backed by any technology, an mqtt broker, an amqp broker or just something that is implemented internally in some server.
 We could also consider just writing the service normally where it does not call mqtt publish.
 It is unaware of a broker like any normal grpc service and can run without a broker.
 But we provide some facility on the client side for mapping that to a topic.
 That manager on the client side would make sure to only call the grpc service once and then when other clients ask for the same topic or watch it would distribute that stream to them.
 So it is a fanout service that runs on the client side.
+If we did do this we could use options (annotations) in the IDL to mark a service as being pubsub where the request message must contain a Topic topic=1 and the infrastructure will decode that and map results to that topic.
+Then if a new client subscribes to the same topic the infrastructure just re-uses the same subscription and maps it out.
+Could do reference counting as well like the watch api.

+Code to get options from a method descriptor (need to convert it to a different class of method descriptor)
+                final ProtoMethodDescriptorSupplier schemaDescriptor =  (ProtoMethodDescriptorSupplier)serverMethodDefinition.getMethodDescriptor().getSchemaDescriptor();
+                final DescriptorProtos.MethodOptions options = schemaDescriptor.getMethodDescriptor().getOptions()

+Or can put a Pubsub object in the request message called pubsub.
+If it is not null the the server sends the response stream to the PubSub.topic.
+The server just sends a completed to the requester.
+The server listens as normal for a completed and cleans up the service when finished.
+The service itself has to manage lifecyle of whatever it is producing.
+It should have some other method for stopPublishing(topic) where it just sends an onCompleted on the stream.
+The service then has no awareness of mqtt as such and could be used just straight (with only one client) or it could be used with any other broker.
+There would be no pubsub without some kind of broker.
+The broker could be embedded in the server itself.
+If you want pubsub without a broker then just write a normal service that maintains a list of clients etc i.e. it does not use this Pubsub mechanism at all.
+There could be a problem here with the subscription if it needs to be authenticated by the server.
+But there is no way to fix this.
+Once the server starts to publish to a well known topic then the only way to stop a client from subscribing to it is with mqtt policies because the client can just use raw paho to subscribe anyway.
+So the way this works is that is passed is only there for the call (initial setup of the subscription).
+Thereafter anyone who has the topic can subscribe.
+If the MqttChannel that makes the call gets disconnected then the server will stop publishing.
+To avoid this the MqttChannel should be configured without an LWT.
+TODO: All of this can be done on the client side by just changing the replyTo topic sent to the server.
+The MqttChannel should have subscribe method that takes a typed StreamObserver and keeps track of subscribers and drops the subscription when there are none left.
+Any other lifetime semantics should be implemented by the application.
+The purpose of this is just to give them the possibility of sharing the topic between multiple clients.

 Or maybe we don't provide this.
 Just provide grpc services on the device that happen to go through mqtt.
 If something on the client side wants to broadcast this then let the client write that.
 They can use whatever they want to do it, it doesn't have to be the mqtt broker.
 In a lot of cases, if the stream has a lot of traffic, then they will forward it to kafka anyway.
 In practice in most systems there are not many cases for multicast.
 That's why udp is not used frequently.
 And if multicast is needed it can naturally be bolted on top of unicast.
 Layering it like this may make for a simpler system conceptually as the source of anything is always a single stream initially.

+Here is a description from https://fuchsia.dev/fuchsia-src/concepts/fidl/overview#messaging_models Single request, multiple response
+The multiple response case can be used in a "subscription" model.
+The client's message "primes" the server, for example, requesting notification whenever something happens.
+The client then goes about its business.
+Some time later, the server notices that the condition that the client is interested in has happened, and thus sends the client a message.
+From a client / server point of view, this message is a "reply", with the client receiving it asynchronously to its request.
+There's no reason why the server couldn't send another message when another event of interest occurs; this is the "multiple response" version of the model.
+Note that the second (and subsequent) responses are sent without the client sending any additional messages.